Marmaduke–Walker duel: Background

 John S. Marmaduke was born near Arrow Rock, Missouri, in 1833.
 Educated at Yale and Harvard, he graduated from West Point in 1857, serving in the United States Army, including service in the Utah War, until he resigned in 1861 at the outbreak of the American Civil War.
 He then served in a pro-Confederate militia organization in Missouri, until he resigned to join the Confederate States Army after the Battle of Boonville, which was fought on June 17.
 After serving as a lieutenant colonel in an Arkansas unit, he was the colonel of the 3rd Confederate Infantry Regiment at the Battle of Shiloh, where he was wounded; this caused him to miss several months of combat.
 He was promoted to brigadier general on November 15, 1862.
 Marmaduke returned to fight in the Battle of Prairie Grove, and in 1863, led two raids into Missouri and fought at the Battle of Helena in Arkansas.

 Lucius M. Walker, a relative of President of the United States James Knox Polk, was born at Columbia, Tennessee, in 1829.
 He graduated from West Point in 1850, although he resigned his military commission in 1852 to enter commerce at Memphis, Tennessee.
 After entering Confederate service in 1861, he became lieutenant colonel of the 40th Tennessee Infantry Regiment before being promoted to its colonel on November 11, 1861.
 Serving at Memphis, he became a brigadier general; the promotion was backdated to March 11, 1862, for seniority purposes.
 After missing Shiloh due to illness, he served at the Siege of Corinth and the Battle of Farmington.
 Walker developed a poor relationship with Braxton Bragg, the commander of the Army of Tennessee, and Bragg did not trust Walker's generalship.
 He was transferred to the Trans-Mississippi Department, where he reported for duty in March 1863.
 He fought in the Battle of Helena, commanding a cavalry brigade.

 During the fighting at Helena on July 4, 1863, Walker's brigade was supposed to protect the left flank of Marmaduke's position.
 During the Confederate attacks, Marmaduke's men were halted by enfilade fire, and Walker, who was concerned about the safety of his own left flank, did not move to support Marmaduke's.
 In turn, an angry Marmaduke chose not to inform Walker when the Confederates retreated.
 As a result, many of Walker's men were almost captured by a Union counterattack.
-In his report, Walker claimed that he properly protected Marmaduke's flank, but when Lieutenant General Theophilus Holmes issued his overall report for the battle, he wrote that Walker failed to protect Marmaduke's flank and did not provide a good reason for this, while Marmaduke's blamed Walker for his failure to capture his objective.
+In his report, Walker said he properly protected Marmaduke's flank, but when Lieutenant General Theophilus Holmes issued his overall report for the battle, he wrote that Walker failed to protect Marmaduke's flank and did not provide a good reason for this, while Marmaduke blamed Walker for his failure to capture his objective.
 These events at Helena led to animosity between Walker and Marmaduke.